MartinHodges/spring-boot-k8s-template/README.md

 As the template is functional, you can run it in three ways (enable the given profile for each):
 1. `standalone` - Within your IDE as a standalone Spring Boot app, using an ephemeral H2 database
-2. `connected` - Within your IDE as a standalone Spring Boot app, using the database exposed from your cluster
-2. `k8s-debug` - Within your cluster, exposing debug end points for your IDE to attach to
-3. `local-cluster` - Within your cluster as a fuly integrated solution
+2. `connected` - Within your IDE as a standalone Spring Boot app, using the database exposed from your cluster 3`k8s-debug` - Within your cluster, exposing debug end points for your IDE to attach to 4`local-cluster` - Within your cluster as a fuly integrated solution

 ### Database credentials
 In both `standalone` and `connected` profiles, you need to supply your passwords via the JVM command